 The H-1B visa is a temporary visa for specialty occupation workers which beneficiaries can generally hold for a maximum of 6 years.
-Academic Personnel assists in preparing and submitting I-129 petitions for eligible faculty and staff employees in need of an H-1B.
+Academic Personnel assists in preparing and submitting I-129 petitions for eligible full-time faculty employees in need of an H-1B.

 General Requirements for a Specialty Occupation:

 - The position must require at least a bachelor's degree.
 If the degree is from another country, it must be equivalent to a U.S. bachelor's degree or higher.

 - The candidate selected for the position must possess a degree related to the position.
 For example, someone with a degree in Sociology cannot be hired for a Computer Science position even though the candidate may have substantial work experience in Computer Science.

 - The proposed salary must be within 95% of the prevailing wage for similar positions in this geographic area.